workwithnaveen7/Security-Auditing-Dashboard/README.md

 ## Usage

 - **User Authentication**

-\nRegister: Enter a username and password, then click "Register" to create a new user.
+Register: Enter a username and password, then click "Register" to create a new user.

 Login: Enter your username and password, then click "Login" to access the dashboard.
 - **Data Import**